jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_logical_implication.rst

         return True

   the tests still pass
-* in the earlier examples I replaced the equality tests with implied condition statements
+* in the earlier examples I changed the equality tests with implied condition statements

   .. code-block:: python